kshartul/cloud-automation01/README.md

    terraform plan   -Description on the action items and To-Do

-   terraform apply  -Perform the action items to provision the servers, instances, applications, security groups, vpc, cidr, ingress/outgress ruls
+   terraform apply  -Perform the action items to provision the servers, instances, applications, security groups, vpc, cidr, ingress/outgress rules, route table, NACL etc

 2) Run ansible playbook from ansible folder at terminal